corretto/corretto-21/README.md

 ### Branches

 _develop_
 : The default branch.
-The branch that consumes development and patches to upstream jdk.
+The branch that consumes development and patches to upstream [openjdk/jdk21](https://github.com/openjdk/jdk21).
 Corretto builds are generated from this branch.

-_upstream-jdk_
-: The branch is similar to master at [openjdk/jdk](https://github.com/openjdk/jdk).
-This branch merges into develop.

 ### OpenJDK Readme
 ```